Labour’s education policy: what schools can expect

 • Fund evidence-based early language interventions in primary schools.

-The Labour manifesto breaks down the expected cost of some of its main education policies.
+The Labour government previously broke down the expected cost of some of its main education policies during the election campaign.

-It says that hiring 6,500 new teachers would cost £450 million.
+It said that hiring 6,500 new teachers would cost £450 million.
 The next most expensive area would be increased teacher and headteacher training, costing £270 million.

 The planned reform of Ofsted - which would be expected to carry out multi-academy trust inspections - is said to be costed at £45 million, while providing mental health support in schools will cost £175 million, according to the manifesto document.